hsnyder/c-serpent/README.md

          in the dispatcher function simply being called sum).
 This flag disables that functionality, causing trailing underscores to be kept.

          this flag only lasts until the next file change (i.e. -f)

-    -E   for the current file, add all enum constants to the python module.
+    -E   For the current file, add all enum constants to the python module.
+         Note that the emitted wrapper code needs to be able to access the enum constants.
+         This means that you should either: use the -D flag and assemble the generated wrapper code into the same translation unit as the file you're including enums from, or, in the case of a header file, include the header file in the generated wrapper code (by prepending an #include directive to the output, for example).

     -e   for functions that follow: if they return a string (const char *), the
          string is to be interpreted as an error message (if not null) and a python